Teak: Propagation

 Teak is propagated mainly from seeds.
 Germination of the seeds involves pretreatment to remove dormancy arising from the thick pericarp.
 Pretreatment involves alternate wetting and drying of the seed.
 The seeds are soaked in water for 12 hours and then spread to dry in the sun for 12 hours.
 This is repeated for 10–14 days and then the seeds are sown in shallow germination beds of coarse peat covered by sand.
 The seeds then germinate after 15 to 30 days.

-Clonal propagation of teak has been successfully done through grafting, rooted stem cuttings and micro propagation.
-While bud grafting on to seedling root stock has been the method used for establishing clonal seed orchards that enables assemblage of clones of the superior trees to encourage crossing, rooted stem cuttings and micro propagated plants are being increasingly used around the world for raising clonal plantations.
+Clonal propagation of teak has been successfully done through grafting, rooted stem cuttings, and micropropagation.
+While bud grafting onto seedling root stock has been the method used for establishing clonal seed orchards that enables assemblage of clones of the superior trees to encourage crossing, rooted stem cuttings and micro propagated plants are being increasingly used around the world for raising clonal plantations.

+Illegal logging

+Illegal logging is prevalent in countries with natural teak forests, including India and Burma.

+Since 1989, the state-owned Myanma Timber Enterprise has run the country's logging industry.
+In 2014, Myanmar's government imposed a strict ban on exporting wild-grown teak logs.
+In 2015, 153 Chinese loggers were sentenced to life in prison for illegal logging.
+Illegal teak logging persists, especially in contested areas.
+While it is illegal for timber to be exported via land borders, 95% of Myanmar's teak enters China through the China–Myanmar border.

+Since the 2021 Myanmar coup d'état, illegal logging of teak and tamalan trees has surged in Sagaing Region, predominantly in key contested battlegrounds, including Kani, Yinmabin, Kantbalu, Indaw, and Banmauk townships.
+Both the Burmese military and resistance groups have profited from the illegal logging trade.
+Smugglers transport the wood to India to circumvent economic sanctions and use the Myanma Timber Enterprise to license the wood as being sourced from permitted areas.

+EU regulation

+The regulation that addresses the import of timber, including teak, into the EU from unknown or illegal sources is the EU Timber Regulation (EUTR) No. 995/2010.
+This regulation aims to prevent the trade of illegally harvested timber and timber products within the EU market.
+It places an obligation on operators who place timber and timber products on the EU market to ensure they are legally harvested.

+This regulation specifically applies to teak and other high-risk timber species, particularly those sourced from countries with poor forest governance or illegal logging activities.
+Myanmar, for example, has been a focus due to concerns over illegal teak harvesting from there.